FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 On the server-side IoT data payloads are either forwarded directly by [USB-to-ethernet](#usb-to-ethernet) connected devices using IP transport or using the [Aruba IoT server interface](#aruba-iot-server-interface) providing different transport protocols and data encapsulations.

-USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port.
+USB-to-ethernet connectivity only requires applying a [wired-ap port profile](#wired-ap-profile) to the APs USB port to give the USB host system ethernet/IP access.
+The benefit of this approach is that USB host system's network access can be separated from the AP management networks e.g. by assigning a different VLAN and can be controlled using the AP integrated firewall like any other wired client connected to the AP.
+The USB host system uses its own IP stack with a separate IP address for its communication to the remote IoT system.

 >***Note:***
 >Vendor specific USB implementations like *SES Imagotag Electronic Shelf Labels (ESL)* are using IP transport with a [vendor specific configuration](#vendor-specific-implementations).

 ### **Aruba IoT server interface**

-The **Aruba IoT server interface** is a proprietary server-side connectivity interface specified in the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide) used to connect to IoT servers implementing this interface.
+The **Aruba IoT server interface** is an Aruba proprietary server-side connectivity interface to connect to IoT servers using the Aruba AP's or Aruba controllers management IP address.
+The interface provide multiple transport protocol and data encapsulation options and is specified in the [Aruba IoT Server Interface Guide](#aruba-iot-server-interface-guide).
-All **Aruba IoT server interface** related aspects are configured in the [iot transport profiles](#iot-transport-profile).
+All **Aruba IoT server interface** related aspects are configured in an [iot transport profile](#iot-transport-profile).

 >***Note:***
 Up to 4 iot transport profiles can be concurrently enabled per Aruba Instant AP or ArubaOS AP-group.